Article Badge Image

 What Kind of Account is Right for You?

-If you’re still unable to decide between an online savings account and one provided by a traditional bank, you should consider these questions.
+If you cannot decide between an online savings account and one provided by a traditional bank, you should consider these questions.

 They might help you make your decision.